charlesbrandt/public/code/testing/cypress.md

 It is possible to launch Cypress from within your docker setup.

-This is the guide that ultimately got me where I wanted to go:
+This is the guide that ultimately enabled me to get this working:

 https://www.cypress.io/blog/2019/05/02/run-cypress-with-a-single-docker-command/